 When we speak about polluted air, the first things to cross your mind are large trucks puffing out grey exhaust and big factories expelling dark, smelly clouds.
 But, do you know that pollution inside your home is worse than this?

-According to EPA, some indoor air contaminants can be 100 times greater compared to outdoor pollutants, making poor indoor air quality as one of the top causes of health-related problems today.
+, some indoor air contaminants can be 100 times greater compared to outdoor pollutants, making poor indoor air quality as one of the top causes of health-related problems today.
 So, what is in the air you breathe inside your Dallas, TX home?
 Here are the most common indoor air pollutants:

 Volatile Organic Compounds

 VOCs come from paints, glue, cleaning products, hairsprays, home printers, upholstery, fabrics, permanent markers, etc. While reducing the use of these products could help, continuous exposure to chemicals can still affect your health over time.
 The concentration of these chemicals is often 10 times higher indoors than outdoors.

 Molds are types of fungi that thrive both indoor and outdoor, and some of them are extremely dangerous.
 Mold can trigger allergies, and some symptoms may include throat and eye irritation, nasal stuffiness, wheezing or coughing, skin irritation, and headache.
 Severe reactions may lead to breathing problems and fever.